Hybrid course: live teaching sessions - 9, 21 - 22 & 24 - 25 November 2022

-The course has been designed in an innovative format combining asynchronous materials (e.g. pre-recorded sessions, reading lists and web-based resources) to revise in your own time, and live interactive online sessions which will include focused discussions and case-based elements.
+The course has been designed in an innovative format combining asynchronous materials (e.g. pre-recorded sessions, reading lists and web-based resources) to revise in your own time, and live interactive sessions both online and on campus which will include focused discussions and case-based elements.
 A range of formats will be used to encourage active learning, including expert panel question & answer sessions, group work, workshops, role-play, pro-con debates and scenario-based sessions.

-- Mechanisms of Immune-mediated disease
+- Nomenclature and Mechanisms of Immune-mediated food hypersensitivity

-- Mechanisms of enteropathy and mucosal inflammation?
+- Mechanisms of enteropathy and mucosal inflammation

 - Lower GI dysmotility disorders - diarrhoea, constipation and abdominal pain